DiogoAADCosta/guitar-diagnostic-system/engines/validation_engine/v5/README.md

 are all working together in a single system.

-The test is no longer just adaptive — it is now **diagnostic-ready**.
+The test is no longer just adaptive — it now builds a structured foundation for diagnostic generation.

 ---